backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/EC2 Instance Purchasing Options.md

 - For monetary benefit you can use **capacity reservation with savings plan**.
 - If you want to *make reservations in multiple AZs* then you need to file *multiple reservation requests*.
 - The main benefit of capacity reservation over reserved instances is there is no need of 1 or 3 years of commitment.

+> [!note]- We can do a capacity reservation in zonal reserved instances but NOT in regional reserved instances.

 ## Reserved Instances
 - Reserved Instances are *not physical instances*, but *rather a billing discount applied to the use of On Demand* Instances in your account.